kellino/DiscreteEntropy.jl/paper/paper.md

 evaluate 18 different estimators, among which are _Grassberger_ [@grassberger2008entropy],
 _Chao Shen_ [@chaoshen] , _NSB_ [@nemenman2002entropy], _Zhang_ [@zhang] and _James-Stein_ [@hausser2009entropy].
 These estimators were scattered across 3 different programming languages and 7 different libraries.
 Some of these estimators are hard to find or poorly maintained.
-Each implementation had a different precision, making comparison of estimations difficult.
+Each implementation calculates and reports entropy to a different number of significant digits, which can lead to difficulties in comparison.

 If one can estimate entropy more accurately, then one can also estimate mutual information more accurately.
-There are numerous, cross-domain, applications for entropy and mutual information, such as in telecommunications, machine learning [@MacKay2003] and software engineering [@bohme:fse:2020, @blackwell2023hyperfuzzing]. `DiscreteEntropy.jl` makes it easy to apply different estimators to the problem of mutual information, cross entropy and KL divergence, amongst other measures.
+There are numerous, cross-domain, applications for entropy and mutual information, such as in telecommunications, machine learning [@MacKay2003] and software engineering [@bohme:fse:2020;@blackwell2023hyperfuzzing]. `DiscreteEntropy.jl` makes it easy to apply different estimators to the problem of mutual information, cross entropy and Kullback–Leibler divergence[@Cover2006], amongst other measures.

 `DiscreteEntropy.jl` provides a comprehensive collection of popular entropy estimators and utilities for working with other Shannon measures.